bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kirillov.md

 9. Solved the Riemann-Hilbert problem in 1957.
 10. Published a major paper on differential equations in 1959.

-Born 9 May1936, Moscow, USSR, (now Russia).
+Born 9 May 1936, Moscow, USSR, (now Russia).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kirillov/)